onlyhavecans/squirrels.wtf/content/uses/_index.md

 - macOS work Laptop
 - macOS desktop for music
 - Raspberry Pi for Pi-Hole
+- Raspberry Pi for Home Assistant OS
-- A small army of Raspberry Pi for ~~PlexAmp~~ headless home audio
+- A small army of older Raspberry Pi's for snapcast home audio
 - Protectli for PfSense Firewall

 ## Making & Shipping Software

 I am a very terminal based person, and like to have a portable configurations I use across many types of systems.
-You can check out my dotfiles [here](https://github.com/onlyhavecans/dotfiles)
+You can check out [my dotfiles here](https://onlyhavecans.works/onlyhavecans/castle-dotfiles)

 - **Firefox**: I prefer to not use chrome based browsers
 - **Homebrew/Linuxbrew**: No matter what Linux or macOS I use, I have access to all the latest cli tools.
 Homebrew has changed how I install most things.
 - [**WezTerm**](https://wezterm.org/index.html): I wanted a powerful and fast terminal I can use on all OS.
 It's lua config is also great for having some dynamic changes between linux and macOS.
 - **Zsh**: I keep trying to switch to fish but it's lack of shell expansions keeps driving me back.
 - **NeoVim w/ [LazyVim](https://www.lazyvim.org/)**: No matter how often I try to break into using VSCode I keep coming back to my fully terminal based setup.
-Check out my configs [here](https://github.com/onlyhavecans/neovim)
+Check out [my configs here](https://onlyhavecans.works/onlyhavecans/castle-neovim)
 - **tmux**: All keyboard navigation
 - **[Yazi](https://yazi-rs.github.io/)**: how I navigate and manage files.